isomerpages/gb-assist/pages/solutionrepo/solution389.md

 a) must be registered in Singapore <br>
 b) purchase/lease of the IT solution or equipment or consultancy service must be used in Singapore <br>
 c) must not have:
-- Made any payment to a supplier, vendor or third party in relation to the purchase/lease of the IT solution or equipment
+- Made any payment to a supplier, vendor or third party in relation to the purchase/lease of the IT solution or equipment or consultancy service
-- Signed any contract with a supplier, vendor or third party in relation to the purchase/lease of the IT solution or equipment
+- Signed any contract with a supplier, vendor or third party in relation to the purchase/lease of the IT solution or equipment or consultancy service

 Please refer to 'Things to Note' for additional requirements.